When is family engagement important?

 From The Schoolyard Blog:

 Children learn a lot in early childhood education programs, but most of their time is spent at home with their families and caregivers.
-Early learners who are able to capitalize on education opportunities at home will enter the classroom environment with a better foundation for developing new […]
+Early learners who can capitalize on education opportunities at home will enter the classroom environment with a better foundation for developing new skills […]

 You probably already know that home involvement is a crucial part of any child’s successful school experience.
 What you may not know is why this is the case, and what a parent can do to help maintain that critical home-school connection.
 Study after study and long years of research have […]